EECOLOR/programming-language/scala-light/README.md

 One of the most important factors is consistency.
 I want my language to have clear semantics.
 While exploring the vast amount of documentation on related math theories I found that arrows (or functions) are often used to describe semantics.
 From a programmer point of view, Conal Elliott made a very strong case for this with [Denotational design with type class morphisms](http://conal.net/papers/type-class-morphisms/).

-This made observation made me think: what if I can translate language concepts to functions?
+This observation made me think: what if I can translate language concepts to functions?
 If I can do that, I will have very clear semantics.
 So I started fiddling and came up with a few examples.
 I'll show a few, so you can get the idea:

 **Product**